arnold-c/CSDNoise/manuscript/manuscript.typ

 Adjusting the relative weighting of alert sensitivity and specificity to accuracy, as well as the accuracy tiebreaker preference, would allow for an exploration of alternative scenarios.

 For EWS metrics to reflect the underlying dynamics of critical slowing down, careful detrending of the data is required @gamadessavreProblemDetrendingWhen2019 @dakosSlowingEarlyWarning2008 @lentonEarlyWarningClimate2012.
-Our analysis utilizes a backward-facing uniform moving average to detrend the data: this was chosen as it can easily be intuited and implemented in a surveillance system.
+Our analysis utilizes a backward-facing uniform moving average to detrend the data: this was chosen as it can be easily intuited and implemented in a surveillance system.
 However, it has previously been stated that insufficient detrending may lead spurious patterns that do not arise from a system's dynamical response @dakosSlowingEarlyWarning2008, and the association of an EWS with the approach to a tipping point may be sensitive to the bandwidth size selected, although the sensitivity to detrending varies by EWS metric @gamadessavreProblemDetrendingWhen2019 @lentonEarlyWarningClimate2012.
 While it may be preferred to detrend using the mean over multiple realizations, this is clearly not possible in a real-world situation.
 Future work could explore the effects of different detrending methods (e.g., Gaussian weighting moving average, smaller and/or larger bandwidths) on the effectiveness of EWS metrics in systems with diagnostic uncertainty.
+Similarly, prior work has demonstrated the benefits of constructing composite metrics, for example, calculating a composite metric as the sum of the standardized differences for each of the individual metrics, before defining a quantile threshold for the distribution of the composite @drakeEarlyWarningSignals2010.
+However, there are numerous other techniques that could be applied, each requiring different decisions as to the appropriate weightings to be assigned to the underlying single metrics.
+For this reason, we only present the results from the individual metrics to illustrate the effects of diagnostic uncertainty, but future work should aim to extend the approach detailed to composite EWS metrics.

 Despite being relatively well-established in areas of study such as ecology, ecosystem collapse, and climate science @drakeEarlyWarningSignals2010 @boettigerQuantifyingLimitsDetection2012 @dakosSlowingEarlyWarning2008 @schefferEarlywarningSignalsCritical2009 @obrienEarlyWarningSignal2021 @carpenterEarlyWarningsRegime2011 @dudneyElusiveSearchTipping2020, the exploration and development of EWS for infectious disease systems is in its relative infancy.
 Until recently, a large proportion of the prior work in the area has been to establish the existence of these metrics that theoretically could be used in such a system @drakeMonitoringPathElimination2017 @drakeStatisticsEpidemicTransitions2019 @oreganTheoryEarlyWarning2013.